 These last two concepts are keys to our approach.
 Intuitively, they correspond to Gimbert and Zielonka's monotony and selectivity, \textit{modulo a memory skeleton}.
 Recall that monotony and selectivity are related to stability of the preference relation with regard to prefix addition and cycle mixing, respectively.
 Our more general concepts of \textit{$\memskel$-monotony} and \textit{$\memskel$-selectivity} serve the same purpose, but they only compare sequences of colors that are deemed equivalent by the memory skeleton.
 For the sake of illustration, take selectivity: it implies that one has no interest in mixing different cycles of the game arena.
 For its generalization, the memory skeleton is taken into account: $\memskel$-selectivity implies that one has no interest in mixing cycles of the game arena \textit{that are read as cycles on the same memory state in the skeleton} $\memskel$.

 Let us give a quick breakdown of our approach.
 In Section~\ref{sec:prelims}, we introduce all basic notions, including the memory skeletons, and we establish several technical results.
-Of particular importance is the discussion of \textit{optimal strategies} and \textit{Nash equilibria}, their relationship, and their roles in our approach.
+We also discuss \textit{optimal strategies} and \textit{Nash equilibria}, their relationship, and their roles in our approach.

 Section~\ref{sec:charac} is dedicated to our characterization, and consists of three parts.
 In Section~\ref{subsec:concepts}, we introduce the concepts of $\memskel$-monotony and $\memskel$-selectivity, cornerstones of our work.
 We also present two essential tools to establish the characterization: \textit{prefix-covers} and \textit{cyclic-covers} of arenas.
-Section~\ref{subsec:results} states formally our characterization (Theorem~\ref{thm:equivalence}), as well as the corresponding lifting corollary (Corollary~\ref{cor:lifting}), from one-player to two-player games, thus providing this coveted result of utmost practical interest.
+Section~\ref{subsec:results} states formally our characterization (Theorem~\ref{thm:equivalence}), as well as the corresponding lifting corollary (Corollary~\ref{cor:lifting}), from one-player to two-player games.
 We close this overview with an example of application, in Section~\ref{subsec:example}.

 The proof of the characterization (Theorem~\ref{thm:equivalence}) is split in two.
 In Section~\ref{sec:FMToConcepts}, we establish the implication from (the sufficiency of) finite memory based on $\memskel$ to $\memskel$-monotony (Theorem~\ref{thm:FMtoMonotony}) and $\memskel$-selectivity (Theorem~\ref{thm:FMtoSelectivity}) of the preference relation.
 The main idea here is to build game arenas based on automata recognizing the languages involved in the two concepts, and to use the existence of finite-memory optimal strategies in these arenas to prove that $\memskel$-monotony and $\memskel$-selectivity hold.